telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 * [Design-time Issues with Visual Studio 2008](#design-time-issues-with-visual-studio-2008)

->note The **Telerik.Web.Design.dll** assembly is installed in the GAC by the automated installer of the Telerik® UI for ASP.NET Ajax suite.Some of the design-time issues described below may require you to modify the GAC in order to remove duplicate assemblies.
+>note The **Telerik.Web.Design.dll** assembly is installed in the GAC by the automated installer of the Telerik® UI for ASP.NET AJAX suite.Some of the design-time issues described below may require you to modify the GAC in order to remove duplicate assemblies.
 The [Using the Global Assembly Cache]({%slug introduction/deployment/using-the-global-assembly-cache%}) help article can help you with that.